ruthreshx/Matrix_Multiply_using_Arm_Neon_and_Avx/README.md

       300 x 300    0.532597    0.435758     0.545451   0.199766     0.542208    0.228595      0.582677    0.319158
       400 x 400    1.314986    1.004088     1.367670   0.471891     1.397881    0.547197      1.725430    0.787738

+ For more reference about result and graph comparison please check to the result.pdf file in this repo